daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-Equivalent in value to vanilla's 10% price bonus on average, while also providing value if you choose not to sell raw crops.
+Equivalent in value to vanilla's 10% price bonus on average, while also providing value should you choose not to sell raw crops.
 </details>
 </font>